Your business must possess reasonable prospects for success in competing in the private sector if admitted to the 8(a) program.

 - Provide resumes for the 8(a) Applicant(s) showing past employment history that exhibit significant management experience such as:

-- Being previously employed performing management duties (CEO, VP, CFO, President, Director).
+- Being previously employed performing management duties (CEO, VP, CFO, President, Director, Manager).

 - Showing you successfully operated a similar business concern in the past and/or managing projects and employees to at least the equivalent size of the contracts and number of employees that the applicant business is working on currently.